-Asset-based method is the simplest one, where the worth of the company is calculated based on its book value, liquidation value or market value of assets.
-The main problem of given model is that it directly does not take into account the ability of assets to create cash-flows in the future, although indirectly the price of asset could incorporate its cash flow creation potential.
-For instance, if a company owns three pieces of machinery each with initial purchase price of $100,000 and half of their lifecycle remaining, the total book-value of those assets is $150,000.
+The Assets-based method is the simplest one, where the worth of the company is calculated based on its book value, liquidation value or market value of assets.
+The main problem of given model is that it directly does not take into account the ability of assets to create cash-flows in the future, although indirectly the price of an asset could incorporate its cash flow creation potential.
+For instance, if a company owns three pieces of machinery each with the initial purchase price of $100,000 and half of their lifecycle remaining, the total book value of those assets is $150,000.

 Comparative method is based on the assumption that we know a good comparative entity and also its worth has been disclosed (commonly an entity listed at stock market), but it’s deficiencies also rise from previously given - commonly we don’t have a good 1:1 comparison and also pricing at stock market could be over- or underestimated.

 Option pricing method is a complex valuation model applied in case there is some uncertainty concerning future events and management can flexibly react to them after their emergence.